quitesimpleorg/looqs/README.md

 ./looqs-gui # or ./looqs for the CLI
 ```

-An AppImage may accompany the prebuilt tarball in the future.
+An AppImage may accompany the tarball in the future.

 ### Other distros